 - Discuss academic and study-away plans with his or her faculty advisor.

 - If studying away second semester sophomore year (the earliest possible semester), submit the "Request for Approval to Study Away" application by Nov.
 15.

 - Get a passport ASAP!

 One year before study away

 - Submit the "Apply To Go " application by Nov.
 15 of the academic year before studying away.

 - Begin to complete the program's specific application once they have received approval from the GO Program Office.

 - Apply for a passport if not already done.

 - Gain pre-approval for courses from study away to transfer back to Susquehanna.

-- Ensure that all documents have been submitted to the Office of Cross-Cultural Programs so credits will transfer, housing will be secured upon return and financial aid will apply.
+- Ensure that all documents have been submitted to the GO Program Office so credits will transfer, housing will be secured upon return and financial aid will apply.